michael2012z/BitBible/markdown/KJV/files/Ps.md

 4. Thus will I bless thee while I live: I will lift up my hands in thy name.

-5. My soul shall be satisfied as with marrow and fatness; and my mouth shall praise thee with joyful lips:marrow: Heb. fatness
+5. My soul shall be satisfied as with marrow and fatness; and my mouth shall praise thee with joyful lips:

 6. When I remember thee upon my bed, and meditate on thee in the night watches.